saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 ## Operating Problems

 ### Air Binding
-Occurs when air collects in the water boxes on the tube side of the heat, causing the flow of water through the tubes to be restricted (increases velocity of water).
+Occurs when air or other gasses are trapped in the water boxes on the tube side of the heat, causing the flow of water through the tubes to be restricted (increases velocity of water).

+This can happen in any closed heater, but is more common in low-pressure heaters.

 -	Differential pressure across the feedwater heater could be a sign of air binding.